12 Welding Tips for Beginners: Master Arc Welding Basics

 6. Strike the Arc Smoothly and Learn Puddle Control ⚡

 • Scratch strike — drag the electrode across the work like striking a matchstick to spark the arc.
-Useful when you need to start the arc in the middle of a plate or on a coated surface.
+Useful when you need to start in the middle of a plate or on a coated surface.

 Once the arc is established, focus on the puddle — the molten pool of metal.
 Puddle control is the bridge between arc and bead.
 Learn to gauge its size and shape and adjust travel speed, angle, and amperage to maintain the desired puddle size.
-For general work:

 • Keep a consistent puddle size for uniform bead width.